 Rising Tide Professors: Representatives from UMaine’s colleges serve as ambassadors to the Rising Tide Center to support achievement of equity goals within their academic units.
 Rising Tide professors are appointed based on review of competitive proposals for transformative initiatives within their college.

 WiSTEMM: This collaborative group works to enhance diversity by giving voice to women in STEM and medical-related disciplines at UMaine.
 All members of the UMaine community are invited to participate with WiSTEMM as members work to foster a supportive climate that benefits all.

 Women’s, Gender, and Sexuality Studies: WGS has partnered with the Rising Tide Center to advance equity at UMaine by informing activism with scholarship that motivates positive social change.

 Rising Tide Affiliates

 Maine Career Connect: Research has shown that a lack of professional employment opportunities for trailing partners negatively impacts faculty recruitment and retention at UMaine.
-With NSF funding, the Rising Tide Center established a consortium of employers committed to recruiting and retaining employee talent in eastern and central Maine.
+With NSF funding, the Rising Tide Center established a consortium of employers committed to recruiting and retaining employee talent across Maine.
 Maine Career Connect works with employers and potential employees throughout the hiring process, meeting with candidates’ families to mitigate concerns regarding a move to Maine, and assisting newly relocated professionals by offering career support and community integration services.